-Italian is back on the menu with this delicious, low carb Eggplant Manicotti!
-Matt takes it back to his Italian roots with this one, but transforms a traditionally high carb, past recipe into a low carb version using eggplant.
+Italian is back on the menu with this delicious, low-carb Eggplant Manicotti!
+Matt takes it back to his Italian roots with this one, but transforms the traditionally high-carb, pasta recipe into a low-carb version using eggplant.
 Make this for your family tonight!

 We're always on the hunt for 30-minute meals because life can get hectic and we don't always have food prepped in the fridge.

 This recipe comes in handy when you are looking for a change-up from the boring, old keto meals and want to feed your non-keto family.
 It's packed with flavor and will take you less than 30 minutes, from start to finish, to make.

 Italian food has a bad rap and for good reason.
 In America, we've tippled the portion sizes and taken traditionally simple, smaller portioned meals and turned them into high-carb, high-fat meals in restaurants.

 Delicious?
 Of course.
 Necessary?
 Absolutely not!
 We make that evident with this low-carb version of manicotti.
 It's just as delicious and filling, but simpler in its form and more true to what meals should be like.
 You can enjoy all the glory of Italian food again, so dig in!